hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 2. Include the standard HIP front-matter (preamble) at the top, using “Draft” for `status` and “0000” as a placeholder HIP number.
 3. **Open a draft pull request** for your newly created file.
 4. Iterate with the community, updating the PR as needed.
-5. When ready, convert the PR from “Draft” to “Review” to request an editorial review.
+5. When ready, convert the PR from "Draft" to "Review" to request an editorial review.
 6. The editors will check for correct structure, formatting, and clarity.
 If the HIP is sound, they will:
    - Assign a HIP number (usually the PR number)
    - Merge the PR into the repository with `Draft` status